 The collaborative, task-oriented, and interactive character of computation networks manifests in \emph{data dependencies}, and an abundance of \emph{side-information} accumulated at each node from prior computations on overlapping datasets.
 Both data dependencies and side-information significantly impact the capacity of computation networks.
 Furthermore, because of the inherently algorithmic character of machine communication, the underlying structures of data dependencies and side-information are often predictable, and may be exploited in principled ways to improve communication efficiency.
 Indeed, both of these aspects are central to the computation broadcast (CBC) problem, an elemental one-to-many computation network studied recently in \cite{Sun_Jafar_CBC}.
-The CBC setting in \cite{Sun_Jafar_CBC} is comprised of data ${\bf X}$ that is stored at a server, and $K=2$ users, such that User $k\in[1:2]$ wishes to compute a function ${\bf W}_k$ of the dataset, and already has side-information ${\bf W}_k'$.
-The goal of CBC is to find the minimum amount of information, $\Delta^*$, that the server must broadcast to both users such that the users are able to compute their respective desired functions.
-The capacity of CBC is defined as $C^*=1/\Delta^*$.
+The CBC setting is comprised of data stored at a central server, and multiple users, each of whom is given some function of the data as side-information and wishes to retrieve some other function of the data.
+The goal is to find $\Delta^*$, which is the least amount of information per computation that the server must broadcast such that all the users are able to compute their respective desired functions.
+The capacity of CBC is defined as $C=1/\Delta^*$.